 Salary & Wages

-What is a Computer and Information Systems Manager?
+What is a Computer/Information Systems Manager?

 Computer and information systems managers plan, coordinate, and direct research and facilitate the computer-related activities of firms.
 They help set technical and business goals and make detailed plans for the accomplishment of these goals.
 They must understand both technology and business in depth.